Chart Color Schemes

 Infrastructure

-Barton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Barton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that could affect this region.
-Notable ones are National Security Office Precinct at York Park, Kingston Arts Precinct, Cromwell Office Building Development, and Greenway Rise - The Establishment.
-Below is a list of those considered most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects likely to impact the area.
+Key projects are National Security Office Precinct (York Park), Kingston Arts Precinct, Cromwell Office Building Development, and Greenway Rise - The Establishment.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.